catpasternak/weather-app/README.md

 Third argument is number of threads that will be used for requesting data from geocoding and weather services.
-Thread number argument is optional and should be used with flag '--threads' or '-t'.
+Thread number argument is optional, has a default value of 4 and should be used with flag '--threads' or '-t'.

 Example: